-In this post about Chase Ultimate Rewards transfer partners, let’s stick with the first step.
+In this post about Chase Ultimate Rewards transfer partners, let’s stick with the first step and build from there.

 This means, by themselves, they cannot be transferred to any of Chase’s airline or hotel transfer partners.
 When it comes to booking travel, they can only be used to redeem for travel rewards in the Chase travel portal for a fixed 1 cent per point value.

 Combine the points earned by using the Freedom, Freedom Flex, Freedom Unlimited, Ink Unlimited, or Ink Cash Card with the transferable Chase Ultimate Rewards Points you’re earning with either of the Chase Sapphires and Chase Ink Preferred.

 For visual learners, here’s an infographic to explain how it works.

 To where do my Chase Ultimate Rewards transfer?